The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Currently, Spot and Tango doesn’t allow you to customize your shipping schedule.
 Fresh food ships every two weeks and UnKibble ships every four weeks (learn more about Unkibble below).
 Of course, you can always skip a shipment, if needed.

 Ollie used to offer topper portions, but they discontinued that service for new customers.
+Now, they offer a mixed plan (half fresh, half baked), which is essentially a topper plan if you’re happy to change your dog’s current kibble to Ollie’s healthy baked food.
 If you want to adjust your dog’s portions, you can log in and get in touch with their team to do that.

 With Ollie, your shipping schedule is a little more flexible—you can get shipments as frequently as every two weeks or as rarely as every six weeks, depending on how often you want to receive packages and how big you want them to be.

-Spot and Tango also offers single-ingredient treats, but only two options: Yam Yums and Chicken Munchies.
+Spot and Tango also offers two single-ingredient treats: Yam Yums and Chicken Munchies.

-Although Spot & Tango doesn’t offer as many treat options, it does have one big advantage over Ollie—UnKibble.
-UnKibble is a “fresh dry” freeze-dried kibble alternative made from the same types of human-grade ingredients used in their fresh food.
+Spot & Tango offers UnKibble, a “fresh dry” freeze-dried kibble alternative made from the same types of human-grade ingredients used in their fresh food.

 Since UnKibble is freeze-dried, it doesn’t need to be stored in the fridge or freezer, and it comes at a lower price than fresh food.
 However, while it is a definite upgrade from other store-bought kibbles, it isn’t as good nutritionally as a real fresh diet, so we still recommend going with a fresh food option if you can afford it.